 The world has apparently never been more accessible.
 What was once the realm of pioneers and explorers is now within reach for all of us.
-And there’s a common sailing perception that it’s all been done, with every territory chartered.
-Not so !
+And there is also a common perception that the world territories have been all chartered.
+But aren’t they really?

-With a mission to re-evaluate the meaning of ‘Around the world Alone’ sailing and to shape the future of ocean odysseys, the ANT ARCTIC LAB will be taking on the ANT ARCTIC LAB Challenge – one of the last great sailing quests of the natural world.
+With a mission to re-evaluate the meaning of sailing round-the-world and to shape the future of ocean odysseys, the ANT ARCTIC LAB project will be undertaking one of the last greatest maritime adventures in the world.

 The aim of the AAL project is to sail around the world including Arctic and Antarctic Oceans nonstop and without assistance.
 The journey will start on 15th August 2021 from Les Sables d’Olonne (FRA) heading west of the British Islands and then north to Svalbard which will be rounded in the north up to 80°N.

 Then, this record attempt will continue south, across the whole Atlantic Ocean to finally rounding Antarctica in the Southern Ocean.
 After passing Cape Horn the course is again north to reach the start and finish line at Les Sables d’Olonne.

 Designed and constructed by Innovation Yachts, the Open60AAL is built from volcanic rock fiber, balsa wood and biocompatible epoxy.
 Beyond the choice of 100% sustainable and recyclable materials, the development of this innovative and ecological construction increases safety and performance.

 The ANT ARCTIC LAB project will take its skipper Norbert Sedlacek Koch to the edge of uncertainty, by attempting a sailing performance that has never been achieved.
 It is an extreme navigation and unique endurance challenge in line with the great maritime exploits.